SisyphianLiger/dream_mail/README.md

 ### Interpretation
-This prompt is quite vague, as such I will attempt to define what my generic email service will do.
+This prompt is quite open, given the timeframe I will attempt to create a sender service with two email services, (`MailGun, SparkPost`).

 - Actions
     1. Happy Path:
-        - Have Valid Sender, Receiver, Body
+        - Have Valid Sender, Receiver, Subject, Body
         - Use, first Sender API

+    2. Not So Happy Path
+        - Have Valid Sender, Receiver, Subject, Body
+        - Use, second Sender API

+    3. The Bad Place:
+        - Bad Sender Email
+        - Bad Reciever Email (Needs to be implemented)

     2. Tests for Potential Failures
         - Valid Sender/Receiver Email